 Enter a Quantity.
 This is the number of work order products that will be added to the work order when this incident is added.
 It can be manually overridden by the work order creator as needed.
 However, if, for example, a process or procedure generally requires two units of a part to complete the job, you should enter 2 here.

 Enter a Name if you want the eventual work order product to have a different name than the product name.

 For scenarios where multiple products are added as part of an incident type, Line Order is a numeric value that can be used to define the order in which they appear on the work order product list.
 This is true for service tasks and service, too.

-	Because the Description field may be communicated to the customer or even be customized to appear on an invoice, there is also an Internal Description to provide additional details for the field technician.
+Because the Description field can be communicated to the customer or even be customized to appear on an invoice, there is also an Internal Description to provide additional details for the field technician.

 Similar to incident type products, add incident type services.

 The only difference between incident type products and services is that instead of quantity, there is a Duration field to represent the service time because a service represents labor and not a physical part.

 Next, go to Service Tasks and select +New Incident Type Service Task.